 Trencherfield Mill Steam Engine is temporarily closed to the public.
 We are currently reviewing future options for this site of historical significance and will update this webpage with further details.

-We are planning to reopen the steam engine to the public later in 2019.
+We are planning to reopen the steam engine to the public from 2021.

 Members of the public can still express an interest in volunteering for when we are open again.